Sintra palaces castle and chalets

 • An early start it is a good start if you want to maximize your time to visit Sintra

-• Absolute one day must see in Sintra: Pena Palace, Quinta da Regaleira (and the well), Monserrate Palace
+• Absolute one day must see in Sintra: Pena Palace, Sintra National Palace, Monserrate Palace

 • You can easily dedicate two or three days if you want to visit all the monuments in Sintra